syedpeer/coolLabs.io/about/apps/coolcode/README.md

 prev: false
 next: false
 ---
-# coolCode - under development
+# coolCode - in development

 ## About
 A cool browser based code editor environment.